What license do I need to start a cleaning business?

 Employing staff requires employers’ liability insurance.

-Without employers liability insurance you may be fined.
+Without employer liability insurance, you may be fined.
 This can be as much as £2,500 for each day you are not covered with the proper insurance.

 However, if you’re a family business with only family members employed you may be exempt from paying employers’ liability insurance.